Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 - doesn’t require printing or laminating

-- doesn’t need fancy or expensive supplies (most are things you already have at home or can easily get the shops – if we can get them here in rural Africa I’m betting you can get them where you are)
+- doesn’t need fancy or expensive supplies (most are things you already have at home or can easily get the shops)

-- keeps said toddler/preschooler busy for 15 – 30 minutes, with or without the help of mother dearest (and let’s say more of the ‘without’ than the ‘with’)
+- keeps said toddler/preschooler busy for 15 – 30 minutes, often independently

 - can be easily adapted to kids a little different in age (my two are 15 months apart so that wasn’t too difficult)